vasudeywos/Custom_NER/README.md

 Develop post-processing for entity span consolidation Address class imbalance and introduce more granular entity types

-## Contributing
-Contributions to improve the model or expand its capabilities are welcome.
-Please feel free to submit pull requests or open issues for discussion.

 ## Acknowledgements
 Hugging Face Transformers library
 BERT model developers